🔍 1 Female = 500 Eggs Per Year

 Blood Stains

-Small rust-colored or reddish stains on sheets may indicate bed bugs were crushed during the night or that blood leaked from bites while sleeping.
+Small rust-colored or reddish smears on sheets indicate bed bugs were crushed during the night or that blood leaked from bite sites while you slept.

 Shed Skins (Exoskeletons)

 Bed bugs molt 5 times before reaching adulthood.
-Finding translucent, empty shells is a clear sign of an active infestation.
+Finding translucent, empty shells is a clear sign of an active infestation — it means they're feeding and growing.

 Bed bug shed skin exoskeleton

-Shed bed bug skin (exoskeleton) is a key sign of infestation
+A shed bed bug exoskeleton — a key sign of an active infestation

 Musty Odor

-In heavy infestations, bed bugs release pheromones that create a distinctive sweet, musty smell—often described as similar to coriander or overripe raspberries.
+In heavy infestations, bed bugs release aggregation pheromones that create a distinctive sweet, musty smell — often described as coriander or overripe raspberries.

 ⚠️ Don't Rely on Just One Sign